-Financial therapy: what it is and who needs it
+Financial therapy: What it is and who needs it?

 “We all have stuff that is good and that is bad about our relationship with money,” Lurtz said.
 “It’s really hard to change a belief or habit if you don’t even know where or why you are doing it.”

-WHAT DO THEY DO?
+WHAT DO THE THERAPISTS DO?

 It depends on who you see and what you are seeing them for.